 “The way I work is that I cut the movie together, I look at it and figure out what I’m missing.
 At that point, it’s more about how the movie flows together rather than how the script flows together.
 I’m acknowledging more and more that a script and a movie are two different things.” – George Lucas

-Download: The Star Wars – From the Adventures of Luke Starkiller – Third Draft 110 pages 229 scenes Aug 1, 1975 “THE STAR WARS” From The Adventures of Luke Starkiller By George Lucas “… and in the time of greatest… Continue Reading →
+Download (Right-click – save link as…) The Star Wars – From the Adventures of Luke Starkiller – Third Draft 110 pages 229 scenes Aug 1, 1975 “THE STAR WARS” From The Adventures of Luke Starkiller By George Lucas “… and… Continue Reading →

 The eerie blue-green planet of Aquilae slowly drifts into view.
 A small speck, orbiting the planet, glints in the light of a near by star.